adamsilver/fdpb/03-Book-A-Flight.md

 - Children, aged between 2 and 15 years old
 - Infants, who are under 2 years old

 For each category we'll want a form field that uses the hint pattern from chapter 1, *Register*.
-Here's what it looks like:
+Here's How it might look:

 ![Passengers](./images/choose-passengers.png)